 Why Washington, DC is worth tracking

 Skim HQ uses this page as editorial coverage for Washington, DC.
-We look for recurring friction around regulatory change tracking, documentation workflows, and approvals or reporting chains that slow down execution, then rank the ideas most likely to sell into policy teams, legal operators, healthcare admins, and regulated midmarket companies.
+We look for recurring demand around regulatory change tracking, documentation workflows, and approvals or reporting chains that slow down execution, then rank the ideas most likely to sell into policy teams, legal operators, healthcare admins, and regulated midmarket companies.
 This keeps the distinction clear: remote market research for founders, not a staffed Skim HQ branch in Washington, DC.

 Signals